 How can I stop High Court enforcement officers?

-The court won’t always agree to the stay of execution.
+The court will not always agree to the stay of execution.
 Make sure you include all the details the court needs to understand your situation, including: